itskodinger/midia/README.md

 ```

 # Getter
-You can get the the value from this following Midia Attributes :
+You can get the the value from this following Midia Attributes:
-- el : get the dom elements
+- el: get the dom elements
-- settings : get the settings
+- settings: get the settings
-- value : get the value, after you pick a file
+- value: get the value, after you pick a file

-with this way :
+with this way:
 ```javascript
     var midiaObj = $(".midia-toggle").midia();
     midiaObj.midia('el');